Griatch/har2lilua/README.md

 script that can be loaded into the LoadImpact service for performance testing.

-har2lilua is currently lacking some features, like form handling.
+`har2lilua` is currently lacking some features, like form handling.

 ## Installation

-`har2lilua` is not currently on PyPi.
+`har2lilua` is not currently on PyPi, so can't be directly be installed with `pip`.
 It requires the `dateutils` package.
-To install:

 1. Clone repo
 2. `pip install dateutils`  (e.g. in a virtualenv)